Can I Claim a Portion of my Spouse’s Personal Injury Recovery in a Divorce?

 In a personal injury case, the plaintiff is entitled to receive compensation for different types of damages.
 These may include lost wages, loss of earning capacity and the past and future medical expenses.
 These types of injuries are known as economic damages.

 The plaintiff may also be awarded noneconomic damages, which include loss of the ability to enjoy life, emotional distress and pain, and suffering.
-These injuries are considered personal as they reflect the individual’s distress or pain they experienced as a result of the personal injury.
+These injuries are considered personal as they reflect the individual’s suffering or pain they experienced as a result of the personal injury.

 In most cases, noneconomic damages are considered indivisible as they are personal to a particular person.
 So in turn, the compensation for loss of the ability to enjoy life or pain and suffering may not be divided between the spouses going through a divorce.
-On the other hand, compensation for economic damages, such as medical expenses and lost wages, affect your income and finances, and the other spouse may be able to claim a portion of those damages.
+On the other hand, compensation for economic damages, such as medical expenses and lost wages, affect your income and finances, and the other spouse may be able to claim a portion of those losses.

 Equitable Division Approach

 Most states now follow an equitable division of property approach, though there are still differences in how each of the states treats a personal injury recovery during divorce proceedings.
-Some states may consider the entire recovery as marital property if the accident took place during the course of the marriage.
+Some states may consider the entire recovery as marital property if the accident took place during the marriage.
 This means that payments for pain and suffering, lost wages, or loss of a leg or arm could be divided, but each award is treated differently and may or may not be included as marital property.

 Community Property Approach